 We will begin our trip in Bangkok, the afternoon before we depart for Bhutan.
 Most flights from the United States arrive late at night, so you will probably arrive in Bangkok the night before.
 We suggest coming an extra day or two early, if you have the time, so that you can adjust to the different time zone.
-We can help arrange lodging if needed.
 More details on arranging your flights will be sent once you register.
-As of January 2018, the round-trip cost from San Francisco to Bangkok starts at \$700.
+As of April 2022, the round-trip cost from San Francisco to Bangkok starts at \$800.
 Please wait to make your flight arrangements to Bangkok until we let you know that we have the minimum number of participants (ten) before planning to proceed.